MuhammedImdaad/effective-CPP/README.md

     * Item 4: Know how to view deduced types
     2. auto
     * Item 5: Prefer auto to explicit type declarations
+    * Item 6: Use the explicitly typed initializer idiom when auto deduces undesired types